OSGeoLabBp/tutorials/english/data_processing/leica_gsi.rst

 ----------------------------------

 The SurveyingCalculation plugin of QGIS is able to load coordinates and observations from Leica GSI files.
-The SurveyingCaclculation is not a standard QGIS plugin first you have to install it using the *Plugins/Manage and Install Plugins...* from the menu.
+The SurveyingCalculation is not a standard QGIS plugin first you have to install it using the *Plugins/Manage and Install Plugins...* from the menu.
 Installing and activating SurveyingCalculation a new menu and tollbar is displayed.